Sem-the-dev/priv_project/README.md

 # Privilee exercise 🏊🏋️‍♀️

 ## Backend
-Built using PHP and Slim
+Built using PHP and Slim framework as it is lightweight

 ### Installation
 PHP version 8.3.1